Expert review written by the Kelley Blue Book vehicle review editorial team.

 You may not like the Q7 if adults must use the third row.
 They could have trouble squeezing in and out, but children and most packages fit easily.
 Speed demons may find the gasoline V6 version a bit underpowered.

-The Manufacturer’s Suggested Retail Price (MSRP) on the 2009 Audi Q7 runs from around $45,000 for the 3.6 to about $48,000 for the nicely-equipped 3.6 Premium.
-The V8-powered 4.2 Premium starts around $60,000 and, when fully loaded, tops out at over $75,000.
-Be sure to click on Fair Purchase Prices to see what smart buyers are currently paying for their Q7s.
-The resale value of the 2009 Audi Q7 is on par with such similarly-equipped competitors as the BMW X5, Lexus GX 470 and Land Rover Range Rover, and higher than the Cadillac SRX.
-Competing top-of-the-line SUVs with V8 engines include BMW’s X5 4.8is (priced in the low-$70,000 range, although, unlike the Q7, it lacks a third row of seats), the Mercedes-Benz GL450 (in the mid-$55,000 range) and Volvo’s XC90 (in the low-$50,000 range).
+The Manufacturer’s Suggested Retail Price (MSRP) on the 2010 Audi Q7 runs from around $48,000 for the 3.6 Premium to around $80,000 for a loaded 4.2 V8.
+The TDI version starts just over $51,000.
+Be sure to click on Fair Purchase Prices to see what people are currently paying for their Q7s.
+The resale value of the 2010 Audi Q7 is just below the BMW X5, on par with Lexus GX 460 and Land Rover Range Rover, and slightly higher than the Cadillac SRX.

-The Q7 3.6 features Premium Sound audio, quattro all-wheel drive, side mirrors with LED turn signals, 12-way adjustable power front seats in leather, xenon headlamps and 18-inch alloy wheels.
-The Premium Plus adds dual-zone automatic climate control, heated front seats, navigation with rear parking camera and ultrasonic rear park assist, Bose Surround Sound audio and power folding side mirrors.
+The Q7 3.6 features Premium Sound audio, quattro all-wheel drive, side mirrors with LED turn signals, dual-zone automatic climate control, power and heated front seats in leather, power liftgate and 18-inch alloy wheels.
+The Premium Plus adds xenon headlamps with LED running lamps, panoramic sunroof, navigation with rear parking camera and ultrasonic rear park assist, Bose Surround Sound audio and power folding side mirrors.
 Standard safety equipment includes front side and side-curtain airbags, electronic traction and stability control and anti-lock brakes (ABS).

 A worthwhile extra is the adaptive air suspension system with adjustable ride height and roll stabilization.
 Also available are rear side-impact airbags and an adaptive cruise control that controls speed and following distance in traffic.
 Audi’s side assist utilizes radar to detect other vehicles approaching along the sides and monitors blind spots during lane changes.
-A towing package increases trailering capacity from 5,500 to 6,600 pounds, and 20-inch alloy wheels with high performance tires are available for the Premium Plus, Prestige and 4.2 models.
+A towing package increases trailering capacity from 5,500 to 6,600 pounds, while the S-Line package adds a three-spoke leather steering wheel with shift paddles, aluminum inlays and 20-inch alloy wheels with high performance tires.
+Audiophiles with deep pockets will want to opt for the Bang & Olufsen audio system, which adds about $6,300 to the bottom line.

 Adaptive Cruise ControlThis system controls speed and following distance in traffic.
 The driver chooses his driving mode, which automatically determines the following interval from the vehicle in front.
 Parking SystemThis system consists of a rearview camera and audio alert to aid in parking.
 An image of the rear bumper, with color-keyed assistance, appears on the monitor as the Q7 is backed into a parking space.
 Blue areas show if the space is large enough; orange lines guide the driver for parallel or angle parking.